Updated, February 8th, 2021

-Real estate website development is a hot topic in property industry.
-Real estate listings websites and search engines take up the bulk of all PropTech solutions worldwide.
+Real estate website development is hot in the property industry.
+Among PropTech solutions, real estate listings websites and search engines take up a lion’s share worldwide.

-- Making it into a highly competitive market
+- How to make it into a highly competitive market?

 Use the plan to jump to a question of your interest:

-- Learn from winners: best real estate listing websites
+- How the best real estate companies use their websites

 - How to choose a working real estate business model

-- How to get the MLS data for your listings website
+- IDX options, or how to get the data for RE listings site

 - How to integrate the IDX in a WordPress website